usnistgov/5gdeploy/oai/README.md

 The default is using NRF, which includes UPF discovery by SMF.

 `--oai-cn5g-nwdaf=true` enables Network Data Analytics Function (NWDAF).
-Currently only the SBI microservice works; other microservices are not working.
+NBI analytics endpoint is working; Machine Learning related microservices are not working.

 `--oai-upf-workers` specifies CPU cores reserved for each UPF.
 These should be used together with CPU isolation via `--place` flag.